ali-mir/ali-mir.github.io/src/routes/writing/internetslice1.md

 **[How to Find the Spirit of H.P.
 Lovecraft in Providence](https://www.nytimes.com/2016/08/14/travel/hp-lovecraft-providence.html)**

-providence ri, horror fiction, neighborhood history
+providence ri, horror fiction, city history